About the Contest

-- A Official Video Consent Form from all participants (individuals and team members) must be signed and submitted alongside a link to your video.
+- An Official Video Consent Form from all participants must be signed and submitted alongside a link to your video.
 This includes consent forms for any individual featured in the video who are under the age of 18.
 The Official Video Consent Form can be found here.

-We disqualify entries if they are over the time limit (30 – 120 seconds) or are submitted on platforms not mentioned.
+We disqualify entries if they are over the time limit (120 seconds or 2 minutes) or are submitted on other platforms .
 Video content that do not meet all the eligibility requirements will also be disqualified.

-Multiple submissions from the same person or group will result in disqualification.
+Multiple submissions from the same person will result in disqualification.

 Your video content should aim to increase awareness and promote the uptake of HPV vaccines.